-The LJ potential is a 12-6 formula of Lennard-Jones interactions and the HB potential is in 12-10 formula with scaling by power of cosine of A:H-D angle: Technically they are pair style lj/smooth with shift and a modified version of pair style hbond/dreiding/lj of LAMMPS\cite{thompson2022lammps} respectively. lj/smooth is designed to smooth force to zero at the cutoff radius using a polylinear expression; this modified version of hbond/dreiding/lj ensures that potential energy reach minima at $\theta_0$ instead of $\pi$.
-Energy and force curves of HB and LJ potential are enclosed in Supplementary \autoref{fig:nonbonded_energy_curve}.
+The LJ potential is a 12-6 formula of Lennard-Jones interactions, and the HB potential is a 12-10 formula with scaling by the power of the cosine of the A:H-D angle.
+Technically, these are LAMMPS\cite{thompson2022lammps} pair styles.
+The LJ potential is the lj/smooth with a shift, whereas the HB potential is a modified version of the hbond/dreiding/lj with a shift. lj/smooth is designed to smooth force to zero at the cutoff radius using a polylinear expression; this modified version of hbond/dreiding/lj ensures that potential energy reach minima at $\theta_0$ instead of $\pi$.
+It should be emphasized that the smoothing part between $r_{in}$ and $r_{cut}$ ensures the continuity of both force and energy.
+The energy and force curves of the HB and LJ potentials are shown in Figure~\ref{fig:nonbonded_energy_curve}.

-The equilibrium accepter:hydrogen-donor angles in this CG mapping are close to $\pi$.
-Even though we generalize it by adding an equilibrium angle of A:H-D, an equilibrium angle close to $\pi$ is suggested to stabilize conical energy surface. \\
+The equilibrium A:H-D angles in the CG mapping were designed to be close to $\pi$.
+Even though we generalize the HB potential by adding an equilibrium angle of A:H-D, an equilibrium angle close to $\pi$ is suggested to stabilize the conical energy surface.

+The Lennard-Jones potential was employed at the CG level for simplicity and to facilitate structural stability through its single stationary point.
+The 4th power of the cosine in the HB potential was the same as that in the original study which first proposed this formula\cite{mayo1990dreiding}.
+For the artifacts (cut, smoothing, and directional HB potential), the sensitivity and ablation checks were performed based on trained coefficients represented in the following sections: half/double energy coefficients (while distance coefficients were kept), 0.8/1.2 times distance coefficients (while energy coefficients were kept), different exponents of cosine, resetting $\theta_0$ to $\pi$, and removal of HB potential (Table~\ref{tab:sensitivity_and_ablation_check_equilibrium_thermodynamics}, Table~\ref{tab:sensitivity_and_ablation_check_nonbonded_properties}, and Figure~\ref{fig:sensitivity_and_ablation_check_structure_relaxation}).
+Sensitivity and ablation tests confirmed the effectiveness of these potentials.

-\subsection{Boltzmann inversion for harmonic potential}
+\subsection{Boltzmann Inversion for harmonic potential}

-Boltzmann inversion is structure-based and widely utilized to determine bonded potentials.
-It could also be integrated with machine learning methods to construct potentials\cite{duan2019machine,matin2024machine} or used as benchmarks\cite{khot2023delta,wang2023learning}.
+Boltzmann Inversion is structure-based and is widely utilized to determine BD potentials.
+Boltzmann Inversion can also be integrated with Machine Learning methods to construct potentials\cite{duan2019machine,matin2024machine} or used as a baseline\cite{khot2023delta,wang2023learning}.

-For a harmonic potential following Boltzmann distribution, where the bond length (or angle, or dihedral) is a deviated $x$ around equilibrium length $x_0$:
+For a harmonic potential following the Boltzmann distribution, where the bond length (or angle, dihedral) is a deviated $x$ around the equilibrium length $x_0$: